Neerhom/COM3D2.ModLoader/README.md

 The patcher also gives priority to the files loaded from Mod folder over those loaded from .arc files, meaning if two files have the same name the one from Mod will be loaded.

+Since version 1.6.2 ModLoader enables use of .asset_bg files to override game's prefabs, namely: Photo Mode background objects, background objects called via game's script files and character prefabs (particle effects, such as cum, you see during sex).
+Same method can also be applied to override in-game backgrounds, though this was possible for a while ever since loading of .asset_bg files, because game was coded so...

 Folder structure inside Mod folder is irrelevant, so as long it's inside Mod it's going to work.

 ModLoader also enables loading of Unity 5.6.4 Asset Bundles as Backgrounds and Background objects for Photo mode, assuming their files extension was changed to .asset_bg.